visioninhope/promptfoo/README.md

 npm link
 ```

-### Verify installation
+### Verify Installation

-To verify that promptfoo is installed correctly, run:
+To verify that `promptfoo` is installed correctly, run:

 ```sh
 promptfoo --version
 ```

-This should display the version number of promptfoo.
+This should display the version number of `promptfoo`.

 For more detailed installation instructions, including system requirements and troubleshooting, please visit our [installation guide](https://www.promptfoo.dev/docs/installation).